pgomezgonzalez/barcode_pipeline/README.md

 cd ~/Downloads
 scp ont_barcodes.yml username@10.18.0.25
 ```
-It will ask you for your password, and then copy the file into your profile in the server.
+It will ask you for your password (same as your `username`), and then copy the file into your profile in the server.

 Now go to the server:
 ```